GabrielSordiDamo/LinkedInFormatter/README.md

 [Web App](https://gabrielsordidamo.github.io/LinkedInFormatter/)
 # LinkedIn Formatter

 LinkedIn Formatter is a tool designed to help you create, preview, and polish your LinkedIn posts with ease.
-With a built-in editor and preview pane, you can format your posts and see how they will appear on LinkedIn before sharing them.
+With a built in editor and preview pane, you can format your posts and see how they will appear on LinkedIn before sharing them.

 ## Features